TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 \subsubsection{Results}

-\add{Table~\ref{tab:checker_performance} shows performance metrics for the accessibility checkers evaluated on the \func error dataset.
+Table~\ref{tab:checker_performance} shows performance metrics for the accessibility checkers evaluated on the \func error dataset.
 As expected, Accessibility Scanner and ScreenAudit only detected a very limited set of \func errors (4 and 10, respectively) because they did not capture or analyze the interactions with screen readers.
-We did not calculate their precision, in part because they reported other aspects of accessibility issues not covered by our dataset, and in part because they were not designed to analyze \func errors.}
+We did not calculate their precision, in part because they reported other aspects of accessibility issues not covered by our dataset, and in part because they were not designed to analyze \func errors \add{in the first place}.

-\add{\textbf{Grounghog.} It detected 20 \func errors (54.1\%) correctly out of a total of 37 in the Locatability and Actionability categories, which corresponds to an overall recall of 25.6\%.
+\textbf{Groundhog.} It detected 20 \func errors (54.1\%) correctly out of a total of 37 in the Locatability and Actionability categories, which corresponds to an overall recall of 25.6\%.
 Unfortunately, in these real-world apps, Groundhog demonstrated low precision (14.2\%).
 Table~\ref{tab:outcome_breakdown} shows the reasons why many false positives were observed.
 For Locatability errors, 46 of the 63 identified elements (73.0\%) were false positives, mainly due to inconsistent or faulty view hierarchy information supplied by the app.
 For Actionability errors, 72 of the 75 identified elements (96.0\%) were false positives.
-The main reason was the challenge when comparing the resulting screens using touch and screen reader (e.g., different dynamic contents or ads, inconsistent banners or popups).
+The main reason was the challenge when comparing the resulting screens using touch and \add{a} screen reader (e.g., different dynamic contents or ads, inconsistent banners or pop-ups).
 We illustrate some of these examples in Figure~\ref{fig:gh_fail}.

-As Groundhog did not report all elements analyzed and that it was not designed to detect all \func errors, we did not attempt to calculate its false positive rate (FPR).
-However, given Groundhog's significantly higher number of false positives (118) than that of \toolName (23) when operated on the same dataset, we expect its FPR to also be higher. }
+As Groundhog did not report all elements analyzed, \add{(and thus we do not know the true negatives)}, and \del{that}{because} it was not designed to detect all \func errors, we did not attempt to calculate its false positive rate (FPR).
+However, given Groundhog's significantly higher number of false positives (118) than that of \toolName (23) when operated on the same dataset, we expect its FPR to also be higher.